 Early Childhood Development

-The program aims to promote the participation of children in vulnerable areas in a preschool program, encourage the learning and inclusive education of children, ensure their intellectual, psychological and physical well-being, and encourage parental involvement in their children's education.
+OFED's education program aims to help children in vulnerable areas participate in preschool program, where they will be able to learn in an safe and inclusive environment.
+We aim to ensure intellectual, psychological and physical well-being, and parental involvement in their children's education.

 Organization for Women and Development (OFED) and Global fund for Children (GFC) has established a partnership to develop this program.